Congressman subpoenas NLRB documents in Boeing case

-CHICAGO House Oversight Committee Chairman Darrell Issa on Monday issued a subpoena to the National Labor Relations Board for documents pertaining to the board's complaint that Boeing Co put a non-union factory in South Carolina to punish unionized workers in Washington.
+CHICAGO, Aug 8 House Oversight Committee Chairman Darrell Issa on Monday issued a subpoena to the National Labor Relations Board for documents pertaining to the board's complaint that Boeing Co (BA.N) put a non-union factory in South Carolina to punish unionized workers in Washington.

 Issa's subpoena follows his earlier request for documents that the NLRB and its acting general counsel Lafe Solomon declined to provide.